euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 pipeline shown on figure :ref:`hdf5-pipeline` whose aim is to decompress the data from chunks stored on disk, scatter-gather the data and transform them, for example to apply a scale-offset filter.
-The h5py module provides the classic GZIP compression as well its faster counterpart LZF [LZF]_ and other compression algorithms could be added easily as plugins.
+The h5py module provides the classic GZIP compression as well its faster counterpart LZF [LZF]_ and other compression algorithms can be added easily as plugins.

 .. figure:: figure-hdf5-pipeline.pdf
    :scale: 60%